-Richard Ullmann wrote this pamphlet in 1963, at a time when there were hopes of a growing and continuing dialogue between Christians in the East and in the West; hopes which were eclipsed by events in 1968.
+Richard Ullmann wrote this QP&S pamphlet at a time when there were hopes of a growing and continuing dialogue between Christians in the East and in the West; hopes which were eclipsed by events in 1968.

 Twenty years on, East-West contacts are being re-established and the chance to build understanding has come again.
 Two decades of “deterrence” have proved its total failure to contain and halt the arms race, and the world is in much greater peril than at the time when Mr. Krushchev and Mr. Kennedy faced each other across a lesser abyss.